codeforamerica/form-flow/README.md

       helpText=#{personal-info.first-name-help})}"/>
 ```

 Note that this attribute is optional and intended to be used in these special situations.
+It will only
+add append the red `(required)` to the appropriate place but will not actually validate the field as required.

 #### Required Fields on Single Input Screens
 The library provides a convenience template fragment for single input screens that will make such